sparamona/macguffin-node/INSTALL.md

 - Add tags like `production`, `docker`, `macguffin`

 **Root Password:**
-- Create a strong root password (you'll rarely need this)
+- Create a strong root password
+- You'll only need this for emergency console access if root SSH is disabled

 **SSH Keys (HIGHLY RECOMMENDED):**
 1. Click **Add An SSH Key**